 While press releases and articles can be professionally written with print newspapers and magazine publications in mind they can also be enhanced for online use.
 You can create free content for a publication while simultaneously ticking your own content marketing boxes.
 And, by way of exchange for publishing your content on their website or blog, why not ask for a link to a relevant landing page on your website?
 This is great for SEO – boosting your online presence and directing more traffic to your website.

-Chichester Copywriter’s press release clients
+Chichester Copywriter’s press release portfolio

 Successful press release hooks for these clients include: